 add link here for how to do ocean sounding breath pranayam

 HRV feedback is included here so you can understand the relationship between breath, thought patterns, and your nervous system (autonomic).
-I encourage you to experiment with your own HeartMath® smart phone app to get the feedback on which techniques get you out of stress the most reliability.
+I encourage you to experiment with your own HeartMath® Inner Balance to get the feedback on which techniques get you out of stress the most reliability.
 The meditations work with or without HRV feedback, but sometimes it’s helpful to get the visual confirmation.

 You don’t need to be technical